 - Expended Federal funds in accordance with the terms of applicable agreements and those provisions of Federal law or regulations that could have a material effect on the financial statements or on the awards tested.

-Failure to have audits performed as required may result in the withholding of new discretionary awards and/or withholding of funds or change in the method of payment on active awards.
+Failure to have audits performed as required will result in the withholding of new discretionary awards and/or withholding of funds or change in the method of payment on active awards.

-- Effective fiscal year ending after December 31, 2003, non-Federal entities that expend $500,000 or more in Federal funds (from all sources including passthrough subawards) in the organization fiscal year (12-month turnaround reporting period) shall have a single organizationwide audit conducted in accordance with the provisions of OMB Circular A-133.
+- Non-Federal entities that expend $500,000 or more in Federal funds (from all sources including passthrough subawards) in the organization fiscal year (12-month turnaround reporting period) shall have a single organizationwide audit conducted in accordance with the provisions of OMB Circular A-133.

-- Effective fiscal year ending after December 31, 2003, non-Federal entities that expend less than $500,000 a year in Federal awards are exempt from Federal audit requirements for that year.
-Records must be available for review or audit by appropriate officials including the Federal agency, passthrough entity, and General Accounting Office.
+- Non-Federal entities that expend less than $500,000 a year in Federal awards are exempt from Federal audit requirements for that year.
+However, records must be available for review or audit by appropriate officials including the Federal agency, passthrough entity, and General Accounting Office.